ayago/advanced-spring-java-dev-training/Session 1: Design Patterns and Microservices Pattern/Creational Patterns.md

 * **Shallow vs. Deep Copy**: Shallow copying duplicates the object but not its nested objects, while deep copying duplicates everything.
 Decide which is more appropriate based on your use case.
 * **Prototype Registry**: You may need to maintain a registry of available prototypes to clone from, especially in large systems.
 * **Copy Cost**: Although cloning can be faster than initializing from scratch, the clone() method may have performance implications if deep copies are required.

+## Discussions on Creational Pattern

+There are two common ways to parameterize a system by the classes of objects it creates.

+1. Via Inheritance (See Factory Method).
+In this case the system has an interface and requires sub class to specify the object or product to b created and worked on.
+The main drawback of this approach isthat it can require creating a new subclass just to change the class of the product.
+Such changes can cascade.
+For example,when the product creator is itself created by a factory method, then you have to override its creator as well.

+2. Via Composition.
+Define an object that's responsible for knowing the class of the product objects, and make it a parameter of the system.
+This is a key aspect of the Abstract Factory ,Builder, and Prototype patterns.
+All three involve creating a new "factory object" whoseresponsibility is to create product objects.
+Abstract Factory has thefactory object producing objects of several classes.
+Builder has thefactory object building a complex product incrementally using acorrespondingly complex protocol.
+Prototype has the factory objectbuilding a product by copying a prototype object.
+In this case, the factory object and the prototype are the same object, because the prototype is responsible for returning the product.